 The story of It’s A Hard Life by Queen

-The scenography is in a theatrical opera style and stages a sort of Venetian masked dance where the band members and the extras wear clothes that recall the Elizabethan era, the Renaissance, the Decadence and the Enlightenment.
+The scenography is in a theatrical opera style and stages a sort of Venetian masked dance.
+The band members and the extras wear clothes recall the Elizabethan era, the Renaissance, the Decadence and the Enlightenment.